jostylr/event-when/README.md

   once fired.
 The original events array is saved and restored.
 Default is false.
 This can also be changed after initialization by setting tracker.reset.
+* `immutable` Set the fifth argument to true in order to prevent this .when being merged in with other .whens who have the same emitting event.
+The default behavior is to combine .whens when they all emit the same event; the timing and reset are defaulted to the first .when though that can be modified with a return value.
+Note that immutables are still mutable by direct action on the tracker.

 __return__